reskillamericans/website/content/partner/index.md

 ## Volunteers

-We seek volunteers, ideally software developers or UI/UX product designers, to engage with -- and/or mentor -- our participants throughout our seven-month program.
+We seek volunteers, ideally software developers or UI/UX designers, to engage with -- and/or mentor -- our participants throughout our seven-month program.